triciasawyer/resty/README.md

 - Refactor any components using this.setState() to implement the useState() react API hook.
 Refactor the Form Component to implement user input from form elements, instead of hard coded string values

+Lab 28

+- In phase 3, we will be connecting RESTy to live APIs, fetching and displaying remote data.
+Our primary focus will be to service GET requests.

+The following user stories detail the major functionality for this phase of the project.

+As a user, I want to enter the URL to an API and issue a GET request so that I can retrieve it’s data.
+As a user, I want to see the results returned from an API request in my browser in a readable format.

+Lab 29

+- In phase 4, we will be tracking every API call and storing it in history.

+The following user stories detail the major functionality for this phase of the project.

+As a user, I want to see a list of my previous API calls, so that I can see the results again, quickly.

 ### Collaborators